 Heather Woodbridge – appointed Trustee on 23rd January 2018

-Heather is a recent graduate of The University of Stirling with a 1st Class degree in Ecology and has a special interest in population biology.
+Heather is a graduate of The University of Stirling with a 1st Class degree in Ecology and has a special interest in population biology.
 She grew up on the island of North Ronaldsay and was immersed in it’s unique community agriculture with her parents keeping a flock of native sheep.
-Currently living in Orkney, Heather is the coordinator for the 2018 North Ronaldsay Sheep Festival, taking over from Kate Traill Price who was behind the hugely successful 2016 and 2017 festivals.
+Currently living in Orkney, Heather was the coordinator for the 2018 and 2019 North Ronaldsay Sheep Festivals, taking over from Kate Traill Price who was behind the hugely successful 2016 and 2017 festivals.
 Having studied ‘Muisikk’ in Voss, Norway, Heather also provides private tuition for the fiddle and mandolin in Kirkwall.
 She is also a Director of the North Ronaldsay Trust and a member of the North Ronaldsay Community Association.

 Heather was elected to Orkney Islands Council in 2020 at the by election caused by the death of her father, Kevin Woodbridge.
 She was re-elected in 2022, serving as a member for the North Isles on a five year term.
 She is currently deputy leader of the council.

 John Oliver Scott – appointed Trustee in February 2020